 Redwire, a private space agency, is one of the pioneers in the field of asteroid mining.
-The agency's primary focus is on developing technologies to extract resources from asteroids and other celestial bodies (Asteroid Mining, n.d.2022).
+The agency's primary focus is on developing technologies to extract resources from asteroids and other celestial bodies.
 Additionally, another private space agency, OffWorld, is developing a fleet of robots designed for asteroid mining and planetary construction.
-Their technology aims to create a scalable solution for resource extraction (Extracting Critical Materials, 2023n.d.).
+Their technology aims to create a scalable solution for resource extraction..